 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Avaya Holdings Corp. of a Class Action Lawsuit and a Lead Plaintiff Deadline of March 6, 2023 - (NYSE: AVYA)

-NEW YORK, Jan.
-25, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Avaya Holdings Corp.
+NEW YORK, Feb.
+1, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Avaya Holdings Corp..

 Shareholders who purchased shares of AVYA during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.